cask/cask/README.md

 ### package

-Define this package.
-Used only for package development.
+Define this package (used only for package development).

     (package NAME VERSION DESCRIPTION)